-This command sets microphone gain (loudness) for handsfree microphone (keep in mind that this microphone line might not be available for older stepp3 devices (hardware revision 2d).
+This command sets microphone gain (loudness) for handsfree microphone (keep in mind that this microphone line might not be available for older stepp3 devices (hardware revision 2d) .
 In this case, Handset microphone setting should be used.

-Value Meaning 07 loudness of the microphone (maximum might depend on GSM version).
+Parameter Value Meaning <value></value> It can be set to a value as follow: 07 loudness of the microphone (maximum might depend on GSM version).
 Default is 3 .